 7. May Reduce The Symptoms Of Arthritis And Gout

-Oxidative stress plays a role in the manifestation of gout (20).
-The release of excessive free radicles and cytokines can increase the inflammatory response in the body, which exacerbates the symptoms of arthritis and gout (20).
+Although not fully clear how, oxidative stress plays a role in the manifestation of gout by compromising proper cell functioning (20).
+Gout causes extreme and sudden pain in the joints, most commonly affecting the big toe.
+The release of excessive free radicals and cytokines can increase the inflammatory response in the body, which exacerbates the symptoms of arthritis and gout (21).
 As discussed earlier, cherries are rich in antioxidants that scavenge the free radicals to help curb inflammation and reduce oxidative stress.
-Studies indicate that the antioxidant and anti-inflammatory properties of cherries may help in fighting the symptoms of arthritis and gout (21).
+Studies indicate that the antioxidant and anti-inflammatory properties of cherries may help in fighting the symptoms of arthritis and gout (22).

-Accumulation of uric acid in the blood causes gout.
-The consumption of Bing sweet cherries is linked to a decrease in plasma urate along with other inflammatory markers such as Plasma C-reactive protein (CRP) and nitric oxide (NO) concentrations (22).
-Thus, consuming cherries has been found to help alleviate the pain associated with gout (20).
-Daily consumption of cherries has also been proven to reduce the amount of uric acid in the blood to normal, resulting in relief from gout attacks (23).
+Accumulation of uric acid in the blood creates urate crystals, which cause inflammation, leading to gout.
+The consumption of Bing sweet cherries is linked to a decrease in plasma urate along with other inflammatory markers such as Plasma C-reactive protein (CRP) and nitric oxide (NO) concentrations (23).
+Thus, consuming cherries has been found to help alleviate the pain associated with gout (21).
+Daily consumption of cherries has also been proven to reduce the amount of uric acid in the blood to normal, resulting in relief from gout attacks (24).